 - Increase time spent on site.

 - Increase the average order value.

 But keep in mind, that many of these influence each other.
 For example, if your website’s traffic increases, but the bounce rate is still high, the conversion rate won’t improve.

 At UX studio, we always recommend data-based changes.
 That’s why we conduct research before starting the designing phase.
-User research helps to uncover your users’ needs and pain points.
-And also discover usability issues of your website.
+User research helps to uncover the needs and pain points of your target audience.
+And also discover usability issues of your current website.

 3 – Find out what’s working and what can be improved

 Why should you analyze your old website?
 One of the most significant advantages of doing an audit is that it can give you an overview and insight into what’s working well on your site.

 Although you’ve most likely already listed some issues eg. the visitors don’t convert into customers.
 But it’s recommended to look at the website with fresh eyes and a different attitude.
 It can help you find other problematic areas and parts of the site you want to improve.